EmmelyDurieux/Internship_2023/README.md

 # Autoencoder-based identification of key microorganisms within climate zones

 This repository contains the code developed during my internship in 2023 at INAB, Thessaloniki.
 The main objective of the internship was to investigate and identify key microorganisms in Köppen-Geiger defined climate zones.
-The analysis relied on publicly available data from the Earth Microbiome Project, specifically utilizing the BIOM tables and sample metadata files.
+The analysis relied on publicly available data from the Earth Microbiome Project (https://earthmicrobiome.org/), specifically utilizing the BIOM tables and sample metadata files.

 The overarching approach of the project involved the implementation of an autoencoder to reduce the dimensionality of the input features, generating a compressed representation known as the latent space.
 This latent space was then utilized as input for a random forest classifier, allowing the identification of significant latent variables associated with each climate zone.
 By examining the weights within the autoencoder, it was possible to pinpoint the most informative features contributing to the composition of the latent variable, thereby establishing a connection between these features and the respective climate zone.